gongbaodd/gongbaodd.github.io/_docs/2025/05/16/week-21-3DGS.md

 ---
 # Week 21: 3DGS

+## WASM memory

+I always think why WASM is not replacing JS.
+Turns out that WASM can not have a scalable memory.
+The memory needs to be allocated by JS manually.
+This is a big limitation for WASM.
+I think it make a lot game engine like Unity and Unreal hard to run on web, because the images need memory.
+So, if you are focusing on the web, a web based game engine is always a better choice.

+## 3DGS

 Finally, I can talk about 3DGS.
 Last time I mentioned it was in [2024](../../../2024/07/07/week-27-guassian-splatting).
 Actually, During these years, I never stopped studying it.

 Right now, there are two phone apps can be used to scan environments to 3DGS.
 [Luma 3D Capture](https://apps.apple.com/us/app/luma-3d-capture/id1615849914) and [Scaniverse](https://apps.apple.com/us/app/scaniverse-3d-scanner/id1541433223), they both easy to use and support to export PLY files.